 Star-Lord and the Guardians appear in the Avengers Assemble episode "Guardians and Space Knights", where they clash with the Avengers after Iron Man apparently switches sides and joins Galactus.
 Chris Cox once again voiced Star-Lord.

-Star-Lord appears as a main character, voiced by Will Friedle.
+Star-Lord appears as a main character Guardians of the Galaxy and is voiced by Will Friedle.

 - Star-Lord's costume is available in LittleBigPlanet.